 Oregon is home to at least 238 unique waterfalls.
 Here’s the link to a complete list that includes; height, hike times, traffic, and all that fun stuff if you want to get nerdy: Wiki Oregon Waterfall nerd stuff.

-Almost all of these waterfalls are coupled with an incredible hike, some short and easy, others a bit more of a trek for the experienced adventurer.
+Many of the waterfalls in Oregon include an incredible hike, some short and easy; others are a longer trek better suited for the experienced adventurer.
 If you want to get that epic scene of you and your significant other professing your love to each other underneath one of these beauties, I promise we could find one that perfectly fits your vision.

-This isn’t so much a specific place as it is a combination of two places that make up a really awesome view.
+This isn’t so much a specific place as it is a combination of two landscapes that make up an awesome view.
 Alvord is, believe it or not, a desert located in Southeastern Oregon.
-Steen’s is the mountain range that sets the amazing backdrop for this magical place.
+Steen’s is the mountain range that sets the backdrop for this magical place.
 The Alvord Desert was once a lake that spanned 100 miles across and 200 feet deep.
-Today the primary portion of the alkaline flat desert is about 20 miles long and 7 miles wide.
-Did I mention there’s also glacier canyons and hot springs all throughout this place?
+Today the primary portion of the flat alkaline desert is about 20 miles long and 7 miles wide.
+Did I mention there are also glacier canyons and hot springs throughout this place?
 Pretty amazing.

-This popular coastal tourist destination is located at the North-western most tip of the state.
-If you’ve never heard of it I can almost guarantee you’ve seen a picture of it in a magazine or a scene in a movie.
+Canon Beach is a popular coastal tourist destination is located about 1.5 hours west of Portland and toward the Northern coast of Oregon.
 It is most famous for “Haystack Rock”, a 235-foot sea stack that juts out of the Pacific Ocean just off the coast making for a super dramatic backdrop to your epic elopement scene.
 National Geographic listed Canon Beach as “Top 100 most beautiful places.”

 If you’re wanting a more private experience and aren’t down for sunrise, we have some other favorite coastal Oregon locations that are much lower traffic.
 Contact us today to get started planning your Oregon elopement.